 If frequency bias is always an illusory phenomenon then Professor Zwicky's summary holds.
 Our brain's ability to screen out and pay attention to subjects subconsciously will sometimes trigger the illusion.
 Additionally, confirmation bias would only heighten the effect for subjects particularly interesting to us.

-The Copernican Method as it Relates to the Frequency Illusion
+The Copernican Method as it Relates to the Frequency Bias

 Often, as stated, triggered Baader-Meinhof might sometimes reflect an actual cultural shift or trend.
-While we can wave our hands around this sort of thing happening, there are actually a few concepts in unrelated fields which start from the same basic principles.
+While we can wave our hands around this sort of thing happening, there are some concepts in unrelated fields which start from the same basic principles.

 The so-called Copernican Method (a phrase used interchangeably with Bayesian Inference) is a model which, in the absence of grounding assumptions, assumes the observer is "not special" and randomly discovers a phenomenon during the phenomenon's lifetime.
 Stemming from Copernicus's Mediocrity Principal, cosmologist Richard Gott used the method to accurately predict the lifetime of the Berlin Wall based upon his trip to visit it.